 Survey from the first Dutch settlement on the Cape in 1652 through the first multiracial democratic election in 1994.
 Issues will be explored through the experiences of indigenous peoples, such as the Khoisan, Zulu and Xhosa, migrant laborers from Asia, the “coloured” community, Afrikaners and British settlers.
 (Same as History 278.)

 Examines black popular culture of the African diaspora through an exploration of a series of representations, cultural practices and folk traditions.
 Participants will interrogate the "black experience" and its legacy in aspects of consumer culture, film, music (jazz, hip hop, blues), television, social class and gender.
 Considers the methodological and theoretical implications of these approaches for both anthropological inquiry and Africana studies.
 (Writing-intensive.)
 Maximum enrollment, 20.

-Europe is a contested site of identity, citizenship and belonging where post-colonial African and other populations are increasingly visible.
-This crisis constitutes a critical moment in European history.
-Focusing on the lives of people of African descent the course examines such issues as colonial legacies, what it means to be part of this new Black diaspora, political subjectivities, citizenship and belonging, gender, anti-blackness, border conflicts, and the international refugee crisis.
+This course reconsiders the meaning of Europe through critical examination of past & present representations, policies, and the continual renegotiation of belonging.
+Europe is a contested site of identity, place, and belonging where post-colonial African and other populations are increasingly visible.
+Focusing on the African Diaspora in Europe, the course examines such issues as colonization and its legacies, Blackness and Anti-Blackness, political subjectivity, multiculturalism, citizenship and belonging, gender, the border, the refugee crisis, and the making of racial and class hierarchies.
+(Social, Structural, and Institutional Hierarchies.)
 (Proseminar.)
 Maximum enrollment, 12.
 Merrill or Carter.

 Black Women's Experience in the United States.